-Our main research area will be the « plateau de Saclay ».
-However, other French and European cities will be considered for our investigations.
-We are furthermore collaborating with Centrale Casablanca (joint PhD supervision) and Central Pékin (Future Cities Lab) to enlarge our vision towards non-european cities.
+Our main research area is the « plateau de Saclay ».
+However, other French and European cities are considered for our investigations.
+We are furthermore collaborating with Centrale Casablanca (joint PhD supervision) and Central Pékin (Future Cities Lab) to enlarge our vision towards non-European cities.

 - A vision of the future of mobility will be developed proposing scenarios for 2030, 2040, and 2050.

-- Anthropolis is particularly interested in mobility and non-mobility in tomorrow’s society in order to answer questions on the future of urbanity and regional management.
+- Anthropolis is particularly interested in mobility and non-mobility in tomorrow’s society in order to answer questions on the futures of urbanity and regional management.

 - A replicable method for scenario development for different regions will be developed, integrating our previously proposed Scenario Personarrative approach.

-- This method will combine microscopic (the citizen, the traveler), mesoscopic (governance), and macropscopique (city, society) visions.
+- This method will combine microscopic (the citizen, the traveller), mesoscopic (governance), and macroscopic (city, society) visions.

 - A creative exploration of possible futures is planned in a systematic way based on individual and collective views within multiple stakeholder workshops.